Consumer Finance Assignments (subject to change)

 • Objective: List and define savings options

-• You must complete the Learn section before taking the test.
-All terms must be Mastered.
-This means to receive a grade for the test, Still Learning must be 0.
+• You must complete the Learn, the Flashcards and Matching sections before taking the test.
+All terms must be mastered.

 • Take the test without other tabs or answers open.